-One message that nearly everyone agrees with is that we should help kids live a life that’s “drug-free,” but are we really making efforts to do exactly that?
-In today’s world of mental health we are witnessing a major paradigm shift and now address every mental struggle as a “disorder,” and quickly follow up with a drug remedy to fix the problem.
+One message that nearly everyone agrees with is that we should help kids live a drug-free life, but are we really making efforts for kids to resolve issues without the aid of drugs?
+In today’s world of mental health we have witnessed a major paradigm shift and now address every life challenge as a “psychological disorder,” and quickly follow up with a psychiatric drug remedy to fix the problem.
 And yes, this approach not only happens with adults, but millions of kids each year, too.

-So what does it mean to be “drug free?”
-Even kids with the best intentions are being duped every day into thinking that pills from the doctor are the answer for issues related to pain, anxiety, depression, and stress.
+So how do we keep kids “drug free” when all the messaging around them seems to promote the exact opposite?
+Even kids with the best intentions are being lead to believe that pills from the doctor are the best answer for issues related to pain, anxiety, depression, and stress.
 Furthermore, kids today have been primed through years of advertising of drugs to more readily accept prescription drugs, especially when their parents and/or doctor makes the recommendation to use various drugs.

 Blur between drugs